calebleung/modchat/README.md

 * No emote list
 * Emotes sent from client are not parsed on client-side as emotes.
 Displays properly to everyone else.
 * No full viewer list.
 (Original code used a third-party.)
+* No tab-completion for usernames.
+* No highlighting for usernames.